ms4x-net/ms4x_flasher/README.md

 - Increased retry rates and timeout times to make communication more resilient

 **v1.3.1**
-- Added a "Load Licence" button in the settngs tab
+- Added a "Load Licence" button in the settings tab

 **v1.3.0**
 - Switched to installers for all supported platforms